sahilrajput03/sahilrajput03.github.io/Vscode,Node,React,Heroku,Mongoose.md

 ***

 CHEATTT:
 response.send(blogs) // THE ABOVE RESPONSE.JSON(BLAH BLAH BLAH.. ) AND THIS LINE WORKS SAME.
 Doubt test it.
-So this means you cansend the js objects as it is.
+So this means you cans end the js objects as it is.
 And they appear same as in the browser as well.

 ***

-# http Common usecases and status codes: (for CRUD operations too..)
+# Common status code classes:

-200,201 - # (OK,SUCCESS), (CREATED,UPDATED)

-400,401,402,403 - # (Bad Request, Unauthorised, FAILED Reason-1, FAILED Reason-2, FAILED Reason-3)

-Some Default Error codes:
-# Status Code: 500 =>
-From moongose library: ValidationError ,User validation failed: username: Path `username` (`d`) is shorter than the minimum allowed length (3)

-#
+1xxs – # Informational responses: The server is thinking through the request.
+2xxs – # SUCCESS!
+The request was successfully completed and the server gave the browser the expected response.
+3xxs – # Redirection: You got redirected somewhere else.
+The request was received, but there’s a redirect of some kind.
+4xxs – ## Client errors: Page not found.
+The site or page couldn’t be reached.
+(The request was made, but the page isn’t valid — this is an error on the website’s side of the conversation and often appears when a page doesn’t exist on the site.)
+5xxs – ## Server errors: Failure.
+A valid request was made by the client but the server failed to complete the request.
 ***

+# HTTP COMMON USECASES AND STATUS CODES: (for CRUD OPERATIONS too..)
+200: series-
+200 OK
+201 Created
+202 Accepted
+203 Non-Authoritative Information
+204 No Content
+205 Reset Content
+206 Partial Content
+207 Multi Status
+208 Already Reported
+209 unknown
+210 unknown

+400: series-
+400 Bad Request
+401 Unauthorised
+402 Payment Required
+403 Forbidden
+404 Not Found
+405 Method Not Allowed
+406 Not Acceptable
+407 Proxy Authentication Required
+408 Request Timeout
+409 Conflict
+410 Gone
+411 Length Required
+412 Precondition Failed
+413 Payload Too Large
+414 URI Too Long
+415 Unsupported Media Type
+416 Range Not Satisfiable
+417 Expectation Failed
+418 I'm a Teapot
+419 unknown
+420 unknown
+etc....

+500: series-
+500 Internal Server Error
+501 Not Implemented
+502 Bad Gateway
+503 Service Unavailable
+504 Gateway Timeout
+505 HTTP Version Not Supported
+506 Variant Also Negotiates
+507 Insufficient Storage
+508 Loop Detected
+509 Bandwidth Limit Exceeded
+510 Not Extended
+511 Network Authentication Required
+512 unknown
+513 unknown

+#Other Status Code, Some Default Error codes from libraries:
+*ERROR STATUS CODE FROM MOONGOOSE:
+500 Internal Server Error
+ValidationError ,User validation failed: username: Path `username` (`d`) is shorter than the minimum allowed length (3)
+***

 # Front end, checking the status of the promise like this -
 request.then((response) => console.log("response.status :", response.status));
 request.then((response) => alert("response.status :"+ response.status));
 ***

-Although,   request.then((response) => alert("response.status :", response.status)); // doesn't work LOL bcoz using ',' is only supported in console.log(a,b,c,d,e,etc)
+# Although,   request.then((response) => alert("response.status :", response.status)); // doesn't work LOL bcoz using ',' is only supported in console.log(a,b,c,d,e,etc)

 Short notes:
 • console.log()	>> , and + works
 • alert() 	   	>> + 	'( , dont work)'
 • confirm()		>> + 	'( , dont work)'
 • prompt()		>> +	'( , dont work)' , also if nothing is send in prompt, it will return null.
 ***

-Common status code classes:

-1xxs – // Informational responses: The server is thinking through the request.

-2xxs – // SUCCESS!
-The request was successfully completed and the server gave the browser the expected response.

-3xxs – // Redirection: You got redirected somewhere else.
-The request was received, but there’s a redirect of some kind.

-4xxs – ## Client errors: Page not found.
-The site or page couldn’t be reached.
-(The request was made, but the page isn’t valid — this is an error on the website’s side of the conversation and often appears when a page doesn’t exist on the site.)

-5xxs – ## Server errors: Failure.
-A valid request was made by the client but the server failed to complete the request.
 ```

 Blog post link - [Link](https://moz.com/learn/seo/http-status-codes)